Wooden spoon (award)

 A wooden spoon is an award that is given to an individual or team that has come last in a competition.
 Examples range from the academic to sporting and more frivolous events.
 The term is of British origin and has spread to other English-speaking countries.
 In most cases it is simply a colloquial term for coming last – there is no actual award given.

 Wooden spoon at the University of Cambridge

-The wooden spoon was presented originally at the University of Cambridge as a kind of booby prize awarded by the students to the person who achieved the lowest exam marks but still earned a third-class degree (a junior optime) in the Mathematical Tripos.
+The wooden spoon was presented originally at the University of Cambridge as a booby prize awarded by the students to the person who achieved the lowest exam marks but still earned a third-class degree (a junior optime) in the Mathematical Tripos.
 The term "wooden spoon" or simply "the spoon" was also applied to the recipient, and the prize became quite notorious:

 The spoons themselves, actually made of wood, grew larger, and in latter years measured up to five feet long.
 By tradition, they were dangled in a teasing way from the upstairs balcony in the Senate House, in front of the recipient as he came before the Vice-Chancellor to receive his degree, at least until 1875 when the practice was specifically banned by the university.